 Harrison Township is a medium-sized town located in the state of Michigan.
 With a population of 26,075 people and eight constituent neighborhoods, Harrison Township is the 53rd largest community in Michigan.

-Harrison Township is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Harrison Township is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Harrison Township is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Harrison Township who work in sales jobs (12.28%), office and administrative support (11.74%), and management occupations (8.50%).
+There are especially a lot of people living in Harrison Township who work in office and administrative support (12.39%), sales jobs (12.08%), and management occupations (8.57%).

-The overall education level of Harrison Township is somewhat higher than in the average US city of 21.84%: 25.18% of adults 25 and older in the town have at least a bachelor's degree.
+The population of Harrison Township overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Harrison Township, 24.52% have at least a bachelor's degree.